Multitec-UA/pimp_my_ubuntu/src/procedures/grub-customizer/README.md

 ## Modifications Applied

-The installation script (`grub_customizer.sh`) makes the following changes to your system:
+The installation script (`grub-customizer.sh`) makes the following changes to your system:

 1. **Software Installation**:
    - Adds the PPA repository: `ppa:danielrichter2007/grub-customizer`